amitsandhel/PA273-Potentiostat-Software/README.md

 Currently the software has two versions:

 1. **pa273_v1.py:** Version 1 runs the potentiostat manually.
 Version 1 is designed to run single voltage experiements for long periods of time
-2. **pa273_v2.py:** Version 2 runs the potentionstat using a custom command language.
-Version 2 is designed for waveform programming Manuals provide more information regarding waveform programming.
+2. **pa273_v2.py:** Version 2 runs the potentiostat using a custom command language.
+Version 2 is designed for waveform programming.
+Manuals provide more information regarding waveform programming.

 # Requirements
   1. Python (2.6, 2.7)
-  2. Numpy
-  3. Matplotlib
+  2. Matplotlib
-  4. PySerial
+  3. PySerial

 **The software comes with the following built in features: **